 The computed statistics are stored in the STlist for additional analysis/plotting that the user may want to complete.
 The statistics value can be accessed as a data frame using the get_gene_meta function:

-get_gene_meta(tnbc, sthet_only=T)
+get_gene_meta(tnbc, sthet_only=TRUE)

 #> # A tibble: 16 × 10